kaltura/DeveloperPortalDocs/documentation/PlayKit/TrackSelections-Android.md

 ---
 layout: page
-title: Track Selection
+title: Implementing Track Selection
 subcat: Android Version 3.0
-weight: 291
+weight: 409
 ---

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/playkit-android)

 If you want to change the video/audio quality or captions language, you'll need to use tracks, which are easy to implement using the Kaltura Mobile Video Player SDK.
-All you need is to listen to the event, receive the tracks data object and populate your views with it.
-When the desired track was selected, just send us the selected track id and we will do the work.
-Lets take a close look on how exactly you can do it.
+To implement tracks, all you need to do is to listen to the event, receive the tracks data object, and populate your views with the object.
+When the desired track is selected, simply send us the selected track ID and we'll implement the track selection for us.

-##Listening to the event.
+## Listening to the Player Event

-If you dont know how to listen to the player events, please follow [this link.](https://github.com/kaltura/DeveloperPortalDocs/blob/playkit/documentation/PlayKit/Android/PlayerStatesAndEvents-Android.md)
+To learn how to listen to player events, simply follow the instructions in the [Player States and Events](https://github.com/kaltura/DeveloperPortalDocs/blob/playkit/documentation/PlayKit/Android/PlayerStatesAndEvents-Android.md) article.

-In order to receive tracks all you need is to subscribe to the event called <a name="populateViews">***TRACKS_AVAILABLE***.</a>
+To receive tracks, subscribe to the event called <a name="populateViews">***TRACKS_AVAILABLE***.</a> as follows:

 ```
 //Subscribe to TRACKS_AVAILABLE event.